typedb/typedb-driver-examples/grc.fraudDetection_web/README.md

 ### Schema

-The schema is stored in the `schema.tql` file.
+The schema is stored in the `schema.tql` file under [src/main/resources/](src/main/resources/schema.tql).

 #### Attributes